-8.1Creating table footnotes as draft sections
+8.1Creating table footnotes as draft components

-8.2Creating table footnotes as review sections
+8.2Creating table footnotes as review components

-8.3Sharing table sections with related footnotes
+8.3Sharing table components with related footnotes

 If you have created a table in the draft mode, added a draft table footnote and then shared the table for review, the created footnote will also be shared for review.

-Therefore, you can edit a table, then create several footnotes to the table, edit and delete some in draft mode and only then share the table inclusive the whole table section with table footnotes.
+Therefore, you can edit a table, then create several footnotes to the table, edit and delete some in draft mode and only then share the table inclusive the whole table component with table footnotes.

 9List of all footnotes in the document